How would you like to grow old? Painless, mobile and healthy? Or moving like a broken down old junker? Tough choice, right?

-I can reshape my brain through meditation
+You can reshape the brain through meditation:

-I can raise my body temperature
+You can raise my body temperature:

-I can add years to my life
+You can add years to your life!

 Think Twice Before You...